 Customers don't always have the time to read through lengthy descriptions.
 They're interested in the facts, the whole facts and nothing but the facts.
 And they don't just want to know how they fit into your brand narrative; they want to know what your brand narrative can do for them.

 Constructing an effective keyword research strategy based on the benefits of your product isn't always just a question of defining trends in your market but defining a solution—a solution which should be aligned with all aspects of your marketing, from your landing page to your Amazon presence.

 Make It Easy on Your Customers

-Consumers may demand diversity in content and purchasing options, but also demand a singular customer experience across all channels.
-Consumers may have begun shopping online out of convenience, but are willing to wait longer times if their purchase is something they can truly believe in.
+Consumers may demand diversity in content and purchasing options, but they also demand a singular customer experience across all channels—not just eCommerce platforms.
+Consumers may shop online out of convenience, but they're willing to wait longer times if their purchase is something they can truly believe in.

 Make certain your campaign is rich in information, not hyperbole.
 Make certain your visuals reflect their lifestyles and needs, not an unrealistic ideal.
 Establish mutual trust, not a one way trade.